-Even though India is the birthplace of yoga and meditation, in many ways Bali is a better place to practice yoga, especially for solo female travelers.
+India may be the birthplace of yoga, but in many ways Bali is a better place to practice yoga, especially for solo female travelers.
 I love India but it can be a challenging place to visit.
 Bali is a Hindu island, so the religion is very similar to India’s, but Bali is so much more relaxed, modern, cleaner and safer for female travelers than India whilst still being deeply spiritual and mesmerisingly beautiful.

 Pin Me 🙂